smcgdub/Discover-Ireland-MS2-Project/testing.md

 NOTES ON TESTING

-1. The 4 warnings for the missing '()' invoking a constructor i have ignored.
-I did go back to the file and insert these '()' into the code as JShint recommended and my google map stopped working so i have removed them and left the code as it was originally.<br>

-2. The 3 undefined variables i have also ignored.<br><br>
+1. The 3 undefined variables i have also ignored.<br><br>
-2.1 The google undefined variable relates to the creation of a new google map.
+1.1 The google undefined variable relates to the creation of a new google map.
 The code i have used is referenced direct from the Google maps documentation and the maps have been tested thoroughly for functionality and they are all working perfectly and as expected.<br><br>
-2.2 The $ is the JQuery for the smooth page scroll function that happens when a user clicks on an item in the Navbar.
+1.2 The $ is the JQuery for the smooth page scroll function that happens when a user clicks on an item in the Navbar.
 Again this has been tested thoroughly for functionality and it is working perfectly and as expected.<br><br>
-2.3 JShint is saying context is undefined but in my code context is used in the formation of the infoWindow for each marker.
+1.3 JShint is saying context is undefined but in my code context is used in the formation of the infoWindow for each marker.
 Again i have tested the code thoroughly for functionality and all is working perfectly and as expected.<br>

-3. The unused variable of position on line 8 is somewhat incorrect.
+2. The unused variable of position on line 8 is somewhat incorrect.
 On line 8 there is no value assigned to that variable, however i use the position variable (Line 406 in original code file) later in the code along with the lng lat to add a marker to the map at a specific point.

-4. The initMap that it says is an unused variable is actually the name of the function for creating the google map (line 21 in original code file).
+3. The initMap that it says is an unused variable is actually the name of the function for creating the google map (line 21 in original code file).
 I referenced the Google maps documentation when building this function and have tested the map thoroughly for functionality and all is working perfectly and as expected.

 ### **D) Console Testing** ###